ddenberg/SemiAutomaticLineageConstruction/GM/README.md

 ## Preprocessing Instructions

-In 'Preprocess_seg_errors.m' set the following variables:
+In 'Preprocess_seg_errors.m' set the following parameters:

 1. [filename_seg_base] - path to the segmentation output in KLB format
 2. [filename_raw_base] - path to the raw output in KLB format
 3. [output_name] - name of .mat file where the preprocessing output will be saved.
 4. [final_frame] - last frame ID of the image to process
+5. [background_std_threshold] - how many standard deviations of the background noise to flag false positives
-5. [do_false_negatives_filter] - flag to filter for false negatives
+6. [do_false_negatives_filter] - flag to filter for false negatives (uses more memory)
-6. [volume_threshold] - volume threshold for false negatives (does not matter if [do_false_negatives_filter] is false)
+7. [volume_threshold] - volume threshold for false negatives (does not matter if [do_false_negatives_filter] is false)
+8. [cell_std_threshold] - how many standard deviations of the nuclei signal to flag for false negatives

 This script will output two arrays which will be stored in [output_name]:

-1. [store_false_positives_guess] - cell array which stores the IDs of regions identified to be false positives for each frame.
+1. [store_false_positives_guess] - cell array which stores the IDs of regions identified to be false positives for each frame
-2. [store_false_negatives_guess] - logical array which is True if there may be a false negative at the corresponding index.
+2. [store_false_negatives_guess] - logical array which is True if there may be a false negative at the corresponding index
+3. [store_numcells] - number of cells per frame with probable false positives excluded

 Remember that index 1 of  these arrays corresponds to frame 0 in the image files.
 (Index n -> Frame n-1)